 With that being said, Shopify is excellent for beginners.
 It’s easy to use, it has great support, and it does everything most people need it to do.

-WooCommerce has the huge advantage of being a FREE WordPress plug-in built on the FREE WordPress platform.
+WooCommerce: WooCommerce has the huge advantage of being a free WordPress plug-in built on the free WordPress platform.
 If you are on a budget and already understand how to use WordPress, then this is an e-commerce marketing platform that you may want to consider.